What is Prostate Cancer Ablation?

 To begin, it’s important to understand what ablation is.
 Ablation means the removal of diseased body tissue such as cancerous tumors.
 Image-guided ablation is performed by applying thermal energy that physically destroys the cancer.
 For prostate cancer, ablation is an alternative to surgery or radiation.

-Thermal ablation for prostate cancer has three main advantages over surgery:
+Thermal ablation for prostate cancer has two main advantages over surgery:

 - Same day outpatient procedure

 - Very rapid recovery time and return to normal activities